vertelab/odoo-record-keeping/record_keeping_attachment/README.rst

 |badge1| |badge2|

-This module adds record-keeping features in attachments.
+This module extends attachments with record-keeping fields and adds them in a notebook tab.

 **Table of contents**